Joint Strategic Needs Assessment

 Nearly a third of residents aged 65 and over live alone.

-Approximately 8,900 people over 65 live alone in Kensington and Chelsea.
-Nationally, it is estimated that around 10 per cent of those aged over 65 are lonely.
-There are four life events associated with social isolation among older people: retirement, falling ill, a spouse dying, and going into care.
+Approximately 7,000 people over 65 live alone in Kensington and Chelsea.
+Nationally, it is estimated that around 10% of those aged over 65 are lonely.
+There are four life events associated with social isolation among older people: retirement, falling ill, a spouse dying and going into care.

 Living with dementia

 Dementia is probably the most significant health care challenge we face and is now one of the most common causes of death in London and our borough.
-An estimated 1,800 patients live with dementia in our borough, with only 950 with a formal diagnosis from their GP.
-Prevalence is highest among Black or Black British residents.
+An estimated 1,750 patients live with dementia in our borough, with only 1,070 with a formal diagnosis from their GP.
+Prevalence is highest among Black ethnic groups.
 Leading a healthy and active lifestyle can delay the onset of dementia.

 Find out about dementia support in Kensington and Chelsea.